 The Goreme Open-Air Museum is one of the most important places to see in Cappadocia.
 It’s is a monastery complex that consists of churches, cemeteries, chapels, dining halls, and a wine cellar.
 You can easily see this in two hours.

 Places open to visitors are: Monastery for Girls and Boys, Saint Basil Chapel, Elmalı Church, Saint Barbara Chruch, Chapel of Saint Catherine, Snake Church (Yılanlı Kilise), Dark Church (Karanlık Kilise), Church of the Sandels (Çarıklı Church), and Buckle Church (Tokalı Church).In addition to this, there are 18 other churches and 11 dining halls that are closed because they are in danger of collapsing.

 Göreme Open-Air Museum Entry Fee and Times

 You can visit every day of the week between 8 am – 5 pm.
-Entrance is 30 TL, but you can also use your museum card if you wish.
-You’ll have to pay an extra 8 TL to get into the Dark Church, and you won’t be able to use your museum card here.
+You can also use your museum card if you wish.
+You’ll have to pay an extra money to get into the Dark Church, and you won’t be able to use your museum card here.
 The point of this is to minimize the number of visitors as to avoid further damage to the frescoes.
 Click here for the location.
-Number 15 on the map.
+Number 12 on the map.